anyaevostinar/SymbulationEmp/copilot-documentation.md

 **getUpdatesThresholdPromise**

-`getUpdatesThresholdPromise()` accepts one argument, `threshold` and returns a promise that resolves once the number of updates in the current Symbulation simulation is greater than or equal to the `threshold` value.
+`getUpdatesThresholdPromise()` accepts one argument, `threshold`, and returns a promise that resolves once the number of updates in the current Symbulation simulation is greater than or equal to the `threshold` value.